-‘You’ll never be any good at this’
+‘You’ll never be any good at photography’

 With my core classes complete I was finally back in the darkroom, where I belonged.

 Photography is a very expensive hobby

 Before digital technology made film & processing costs irrelevant, I was spending thousands of dollars on film, paper and other basic needs.
 I was still shooting with my first film camera, a Minolta X-370 and the camera body hadn’t been serviced in years- if ever?!